egar151/Honeypot/README.md

 - 15‑minute reset: If idle ≥ 15 minutes since `last_attempt_utc`, resets `fail_count` to 0, increments `repeater_count`, and flags next attempt as repeater.
 - Safety: All DB writes use parameterized queries.
 The UI does not echo user input back to pages.
 Jinja auto‑escaping is enabled by default.

-## Read-only admin page
+## Admin page

 - URL: `/admin`
+- Access control:
+  - Whitelist via URL knocking: visit a specific sequence of URLs within a short time window to whitelist your IP/session.
+  - Optional access token: set `HONEYPOT_ADMIN_TOKEN` and supply via `?token=...` or header `X-Admin-Token`.
+  - You must be whitelisted or provide a valid token; otherwise you get 403.
 - Filters: IP, User-Agent (contains), Path (contains), last N hours (default 24), limit.
-- Shows recent Requests and Login Attempts tables.
+- Tables: Recent Requests and Login Attempts.
+Requests include flags for FirstEver and FirstToday.
-- Optional access token: set env var `HONEYPOT_ADMIN_TOKEN` and supply it via query `?token=...` or header `X-Admin-Token`.
+- Danger Zone: purge collected data (see Purge section below).
+- Authorized Devices: list of current whitelist entries (IP/session, created, expiry, active) with a Remove action.

 ## Usage

-- Visiting any URL logs a request row automatically (method, path, ports, headers, body snippet).
+- Visiting most URLs logs a request row automatically (method, path, ports, headers, body snippet).
+Requests to `/static/style.css` are excluded from logging.
+- Unknown paths serve realistic text content (e.g., `/logs/app.log`, `/export/users.csv`, `/config/service.conf`).
 - Go to `/login` and submit credentials; each attempt is recorded with `username`, `password`, `attempt_number`, and `repeater` flag.
 - Attempts 1–20 always fail; attempt ≥ 21 succeeds and redirects to `/welcome` with confetti.
 - Browse data at `/admin` (read-only).
 Use filters to narrow by IP, User-Agent, path, time window, and limit.